 Links

-The main benefit behind deferred rendering is rendering with many light sources.
+The main benefit of deferred rendering is a performant rendering of many light sources.
 To render such, we can have a quad for each light source.
-These quads are rendered in one pass and the values blended together additively.
+These quads are rendered in one pass, and the values are blended together additively.
 This simulates the addition of different light source contributions that we would code in a forward rendering fragment shader.
 When we want to add ambient light, then we add another quad with a material that adds a small constant contribution.

 Right now, however, we have only gained performance from the overdraw.
-Meaning that while we do shade only the visible pixels (not all front facing pixels as with forward rendering), we are still trying to account for all the lights for all the pixels.
+This means that while we shade only the visible pixels (not all front-facing pixels as with forward rendering), we are still trying to account for all the lights for all the pixels.
 Even if we have pixels that are not illuminated by any light source (attenuation will be near 0), we still try to calculate the shading.
 The next step in optimizing deferred rendering is to use light volumes instead of quads.
-These are volumes in which the attenuation will not be too small, ie in which there is meaningful contribution of light.
+These are volumes in which the attenuation will not be too small, ie in which there is a meaningful contribution of light.

 Additive blending of lights.